raymonduchen/DRLND-P2-Continuous-Control/Report.md

 #### DDPG Neural Network Architecture

+The neural network architecture is illustrated as follows :

+![][image3]

 The actor consists of 3 fully connected layer with 256, 128 and 4 units, respectively.
 The first two fully connected layers are followed with a ReLU nonlinear activation function and final fully connected layer is followed with tanh activation function.
 The actor takes state (size = 33) as input and output action (size=4).